sjaehn/BShapr/README.md

 ## TODO

+* Simplify workflow: Linear input-shape-output order instead of manual connection of shapes to input and output
 * Additional methods (any ideas welcome)
 * Display additional configuration parameters for methods
 * Copy & paste nodes